-Eligible voters who the campaign has identified as supporting your campaign.
+Identified supporters are eligible voters who the campaign has identified as supporting your campaign.
 These are individual people (e.g., Sally Jenkins at 123 Main St.), not groups of people (e.g., Sierra Club members).

-The person who is currently holding office.
+The incumbent is the person who is currently holding office.

 Individual Email Ask

-A one-off email containing a hard ask for support, like a donation or a volunteer shift.
+An individual email ask is a one-off email containing a hard ask for support, like a donation or a volunteer shift.

-A request or requirement that the information in question will not be published until a specific time or date.
+An information embargo is a request or requirement that the information in question will not be published until a specific time or date.

 Ladder of Engagement

-A low-salience election is an election without a considerable amount of press or wide-spread community attention.
-In these races voters often lack key information about the election, candidates’ policy positions, and voting methods.
+A low-salience election is an election without a considerable amount of press or widespread community attention.
+In these races, voters often lack key information about the election, candidates’ policy positions, and voting methods.

 Main GOTV Universe

-Goal of people actively participating in your group or organization.
+A member goal is a goal for the number of people actively participating in your group or organization.

 Your message is the takeaway you want your audience to remember.
-Messages can have many functions: they can inspire action, increase awareness of your candidate’s positions, mobilize volunteers, and more.
+Messages can have many functions: they can inspire action, increase awareness of your positions, mobilize volunteers, and more.

 Off the Record